-The IAL Program is looking for teacher and/or program leaders who are ready to take a stand for improving learning for all students.
+The Preliminary Administrator License Program is looking for teacher and/or program leaders who are ready to take a stand for improving learning for all students.
 These are current educators who know they can directly impact more students and their families through working in leadership roles outside the classroom.

 - Applicants must hold a master’s degree from a regionally accredited institution in the United States (the college or university must be regionally accredited at the time of enrollment and when the degree was conferred) or the foreign equivalent.

 - Applicants must document licensure as a teacher or personnel service specialist in any state.